benjamincjackson/snps/README.md

 ## snps

-Find nucleotide changes between each sequence in an alignment, relative to a reference sequence.
+Find nucleotide changes between each sequence in an alignment and a reference sequence.

 ### usage